What Is Parallel LiPo Charging, How It's Done & Is It Safe?

 Soldering The Blance Plug Onto The Parallel Balance Harness Wiring

-Once I have all the wiring sorted and soldered it is time to solder on the single male balance plug end that will plug into my chargers parallel charge board.
-As it turned out, all those Kokam male ends came in useful for this.
+Once I have all the wiring sorted and soldered it is time to solder on the single male balance plug end that will plug into my charger's parallel charge port.

 Parallel Balance Harness Plugged Into Chargers Balance Port